-Removal of biomass
+Removal of biomass offsite

-- Goal is to get rid of nitrogen source to water and to increase germination of native species. - There is consideration of possible use for energy production, as fuel pellets, for example. - Expensive and not perfected in U.S. yet; trial project in process in northern Michigan. - Widespread in Europe and native range; would be useful to learn from their expertise.
+- Goal is to get rid of nitrogen source to water and to increase germination of native species. - There is consideration of possible use for energy production, as fuel pellets, for example. - Expensive and not perfected in U.S. yet; trial project in process in northern Michigan. - Biomass removal appears to be a critical stumbling block in Phragmites treatments to date.
+Techniques and equipment are not yet perfected and logistical constraints due to site conditions and weather are frequent. - Note also the comments in the introduction of this summary.